FJNel/HA_COS216/APIdoc.md

     - **By default, the drone's `latest_latitude` and `latest_longitude` are set to the HQ coordinates.**
     - **By default, the drone's `state` is `"Grounded at HQ"` and `is_available` is `true`.**
 - `update`: Modifies drone properties as specified in the request object.
-    - **If `state` is set to `"Grounded at HQ"`, `is_available` is set to `true`, `current_operator_id` is cleared, `battery_level` is set to 100, and `altitude` is set to 0.**
+    - **If `state` is set to `"Grounded at HQ"`, the same will happen as when the `returnToHQ` action is used (see below)**
     - **If `state` is set to `"Flying"`, `is_available` is set to `false` and `current_operator_id` is set to the courier performing the update.**
-    - **If `state` is set to `"Crashed"`, `is_available` is set to `false`, `current_operator_id` remains unchanged, and if the drone is assigned to an order that is not delivered, the order is set back to `"Storage"` and the drone is unassigned.**
+    - **If `state` is set to `"Crashed"`, `is_available` is set to `false`, `current_operator_id` remains unchanged, and if the drone is assigned to an order that is not delivered, the order is set back to `"Storage"` and the drone is unassigned.
+The drone's altitude is set to 0.**
     - **You cannot update `current_operator_id` manually; the API manages this automatically.**
     - **When updating `latest_latitude` or `latest_longitude`, the new location must be within 5km of HQ.
 If not, the API returns an error.**
 - `get`: Retrieves all drone information.
 If the user is a customer, only drones associated with their orders will be returned.
 If the user is a courier, all drones will be returned.
-- `move` along with a `direction`: Couriers can move a drone by specifying a `drone_id` and a direction.
+- `move` along with a `direction` (`up`, `down`, `left` or `right`): Couriers can move a drone by specifying a `drone_id` and a `direction`.
+The drone must be `Flying` for it to be able to move.
 The drone's new location must remain within 5km of HQ.
+The drone that you are currently moving will be returned (if it is moved successfully).
 - `returnToHQ`: Returns the drone to the HQ coordinates, sets its `state` to `"Grounded at HQ"`, marks it as available, clears `current_operator_id`, sets `battery_level` to 100, and `altitude` to 0.
-- `dispatch` (Courier only): Assigns a drone to an order and sets both to "Dispatched"/"Flying".
+- `dispatch`: Assigns a drone to an order and sets both to "Dispatched"/"Flying".
 Only possible if the order is in "Storage" and has no drone assigned, and the drone is "Grounded at HQ" and available.
 The drone's `current_operator_id` is set to the courier, and the drone's `altitude` is set to 10.
 The order's delivery location must be within 5km of the HQ for this action to work.
-- `deliver` (Courier only): Delivers the order if the drone is "Flying" and assigned to a "Dispatched" order.
+- `deliver`: Delivers the order if the drone is "Flying" and assigned to a "Dispatched" order.
 The drone must be within 10 meters of the order's delivery location.
-The order is marked as "Delivered", the drone's state is set to `"Grounded at HQ"` and `is_available` is set to `false`, but the drone remains at its current location and the operator is NOT cleared.
-The drone only becomes available again once it returns to HQ.
+The order is marked as "Delivered".
+The drone remains at its current location and the operator is not cleared.
-- `cancel` (Courier only): Cancels the delivery.
+- `cancel`: Cancels the delivery.
 The drone is returned to HQ, the order (if not delivered) is set back to "Storage" and unassigned, `current_operator_id` is cleared, `battery_level` is set to 100, and `altitude` is set to 0.
-- `updateAltitude` (Courier only): Increases the drone's altitude by the passed in `"increase"` value OR sets the altitude to the passed in `"altitude"` value.
-If the new altitude is greater than 30, the drone will crash (see crash logic above).
+- `updateAltitude`: Increases the drone's altitude by the passed in `"increase"` value OR sets the altitude to the passed in `"altitude"` value.
+If the new altitude is greater than 30, the drone will crash automatically.

 #### Example Request (Create Drone):
 ```json